woocommerce/woocommerce/docs/rest-api/getting-started.md

 ### Consumer key is missing

-Occasionally servers may not parse the Authorization header correctly (if you see a “Consumer key is missing” error when authenticating over SSL, you have a server issue).
+Occasionally servers may not parse the Authorization header correctly (if you see a "Consumer key is missing" error when authenticating over SSL, you have a server issue).

 In this case, you may provide the consumer key/secret as query string parameters instead.
 Example: